apache/nuttx/configs/sama5d3x-ek/README.txt

     4. This configuration has support for NSH built-in applications enabled.
        However, no built-in applications are selected in the base configuration.

+    5. This configuration has support for the FAT file system built in.
+However, by default, there are no block drivers intialized.
+The FAT file system can still be used to create RAM disks.

-    5. SDRAM support can be enabled by adding the following to your NuttX configuration file:
+    6. SDRAM support can be enabled by adding the following to your NuttX configuration file:

        System Type->ATSAMA5 Peripheral Support